 Single spacing in a simple font please, like Arial or Times New Roman.
-We accept .txt, .doc or Open Office text files; we do not accept .pdf.
+We accept .txt, .doc or Open Office text files.
 Text in the body of an email is fine too.
 We do not take hard copy submissions at this time, sorry.

 Email submissions to newpoplit (at) gmail (dot) com, with “Submission” in the subject line.

 When your work has been accepted, we will email you requesting a two-sentence biography, Twitter/Facebook handles and website link.
 (All are optional, but we can publicize your work better with this information.)

 2. We do not accept previously published work.*

 3. There is typically a three month period between when we accept your story/poetry/op-ed and when we can get it published.
 If we have already committed to publishing your work, please do not submit it elsewhere in the meantime.